Best Robot Vacuum Review – Top 15 Cleanest List for March, 2023

 A robot vacuum for your home, especially for the living room is far from a necessity; it’s more of a luxury for those who hate regular cleaning or simply don’t have the time for it.
 But if you’re among the many who would prefer a machine to do the work for you, you can choose between standard robot vacuums and the latest generation of robot cleaners which are faster, more powerful, controllable with smartphone apps – and a lot more expensive.

 The latter doesn’t do a far superior job of cleaning and are likely to cost hundreds of dollars extra, but they’re certainly much cooler.
-For those who will only settle for a top-of-the-line model, we’ll check out one of these “super” models in our listing of the top 5 best robot vacuums.
+For those who will only settle for a top-of-the-line model, we’ll check out one of these “super” models in our listing of the top 11 best robot vacuums.

 It doesn’t need to be said (but we’ll say it anyway) that robot vacs don’t have eyes.
 They rely on sensors to detect objects, walls and “cliffs,” internal memory (good models gradually learn the layout of your home) and navigation algorithms built into their software.
 They’re also ideally able to escape a trap like a mess of cables or a maze of furniture legs.

 The best robot vacuums on the market are unlikely to repeatedly get stuck in corners and beep for help like the original Roomba did, but there’s a big difference in various models’ ability to navigate a home and clean rugs, hardwood and tile.

 The other key to a robot’s performance is persistence.
 Some units will run into or detect a tricky area where it might get stuck, and avoid it.
-The best robot vacuums will go back at the problem area again and again, often from different angles, until the cleaning work is done.
+The best robot vacuums will go back to the problem area again and again, often from different angles, until the cleaning work is done.
 That may make the machines look like they’ve gone crazy – but it’s actually a sign of a vacuum that will do the best job for you.